-Sleep disruption and stress form a bidirectional vicious circle: sleep disorders decrease the resources needed to cope with stress, and stress adversely affects sleep quality and quantity13.
+Sleep disruption and stress form a vicious bidirectional cycle: sleep disorders decrease the resources needed to cope with stress, adversely affecting sleep quality and quantity13.

 Having enough rest is critical in preventing parental burnout.
 Seek medical attention if you have trouble sleeping.

 Parents often feel guilty about taking time away from their children to care for themselves, as if they are cheating them.
-Working parents may find it difficult to find spare time for themselves.
+A working mother or father may struggle to find enough time for themselves.

-But a healthy and happy parent is essential for a child’s development and success in life.
+A healthy and happy parent is essential for a child’s development and success.

 Maintaining your mental health may seem a luxury, but it’s essential.

-Take some time for yourself to do something fun and relaxing.
+Set aside alone time to do something fun and relaxing.
 Take a walk daily, pick up a hobby, or do something enjoyable with your children.

 Ask For Help